The Basis for Your Success –

 Swing Trading Strategies – The Application

 There are many Swing Trading Strategies you can use with all different Vehicles that will get you started building your wealth.
 Knowing which strategy to use when is the challenge and leads us back to getting a good education and finding the best strategies to use to achieve your goals.
 That will be the subject of your Wealth Building Plan and will be determined as you roll out each piece of that puzzle right here with The Diversified Trader.

 Making a Trade

-When it comes to making a trade, the choice of the Chart Structure to use relates to the time-frame and objective of the different parts of your overriding plan.
-Basically, you’re buying and selling markets between minor and major pivot points for short, intermediate, and longer-term trading strategies.
+When it comes to the application of a Swing Trading strategy, Charts and Technical Analysis will come into play to help you make the actual trades that the strategy requires.
+The choice of the Chart Structure to use relates to the time-frame and objective of the different parts of your overriding plan.
+Basically, you’re buying and selling securities between minor and major pivot points for short, intermediate, and longer-term trading strategies.
 The structure of the chart, though, isn’t as important as the versatility of Swing Trading and its many applications, which are only limited by one’s imagination and the reality of the market.

 The art of Swing Trading isn’t in the chart structure as much as it is in the application.

-To start with, here are three examples of different time-frame charts to highlight the structure and give you a visual of what will form the basic chart configuration for any Method you might end up using.
+As you get to the application phase of the Swing Trading strategies you’re using, the Chart structure you end up with will be one that you’ve developed specifically for your Wealth Building Plan.
+To get you started with the structure I use, here are three examples of different time-frame charts to highlight the structure and give you a visual of what will form the basic chart configuration for any Method you might end up using.
 There are many different chart set-ups in the market that apply to the various Methods you’ll be using, but I’ll be using my configuration from Chart Setup for All Seasons here to illustrate the three common time intervals.